Nurses Who Read Book Club is a joint event of Zeta Chapter with Chi-at-Large Chapter

 Contact: Renee Kumpula, EdD, RN, PHN at: firstname.lastname@example.org

-The December 11 session is cancelled.
-The next meeting is Thursday, Jan.
-25 at 5:30 pm in 6-194 Weaver-Densford Hall.
+The next meeting is Thursday, June 7 at 5:30 pm in 6-194 Weaver-Densford Hall.
+The book selection is The Emperor of All Maladies by Siddhartha Mukherjee.
 See the Selections link for more information.

 Dreamland: The True Tale of America’s Opiate Epidemic by Sam Quinones